emberjs/rfcs/text/0785-remove-set-get-in-tests.md

 ## How we teach this

-We'd need to update the [testing components](https://guides.emberjs.com/release/testing/testing-components/) section of the official guides to document this new approach.
+We'd need to add a new TypeScript-specific section to the [testing components](https://guides.emberjs.com/release/testing/testing-components/) section of the official guides to document this new approach for TypeScript users.

+We expect there will be a future RFC that introduces a form which also allows passing arguments into the invoking component, in addition to the approach described in this RFC that requires a backing class in order to mark primitives as tracked.
+As a result, for the time being, we'll only teach this new approach in a TypeScript-specific subsection of the guides on testing components until that followup RFC has been written and merged.
+We believe that the benefits to the TypeScript community (namely, no longer needing to fight with the type checker over the type of `this` in each test) still significantly outweigh the costs of the slightly awkward method of passing arguments.

 We'd also need to update the [API docs for @ember/test-helpers](https://github.com/emberjs/ember-test-helpers/blob/master/API.md) for the new version of `render` as well as the newly introduced `rerender` function.